Sampling and preservation for reference

 If a carcass is found in the wild, collection of the content of the entire alimentary tract for food analysis may be useful.
 Examination of the stomach content alone may not be sufficient for this purpose; in galagos and pottos, after gum-eating it seems that gums are retained in the stomach only for few minutes, so usually no trace of gum is found there, but gum may be found in the caecum (Hladik 1979, partly quoting Charles-Dominique 1971 and 1974).
 Contents of the digestive tract can be preserved in 5% formalin or 30-40% alcohol (Rabinowitz et al., 2000), or the whole alimentary tract may be preserved in formalin, after injection of formalin into the stomach, for later analysis (one of us: A. Nekaris).

-Reference material, slides for nutritional analysis from faeces or
+Reference material, slides for nutritional analysis from

 contents of the gastro-intestinal tract